πŸ‡¨πŸ‡¦ Canada Wait: 18 wks vs πŸ‡¨πŸ‡³ Beijing: often days. Details β†’

 Can I get a written second opinion without travelling to Beijing?

 Yes.
 We can arrange a written professional opinion on your existing MRI / CT scans from a Tiantan consultant in 5-7 business days, with English translation.
-Coordination from $400 all-in.
+Coordination from $400.

 Will I get an English report?